shmcgrath/dotfiles/README.md

 - treesitter folding vs what i have already in vimrc: https://github.com/nvim-treesitter/nvim-treesitter
 - migrate from paru to [yay](https://github.com/Jguer/yay)
     - how to get the news checked before or back to w3?
+- pass and GPG/PGP keys and/or keepass-cli to get secrets
 ## Software to Learn/Research
 - poppler
 - [websocat](https://github.com/vi/websocat)